Quicr/laps/docs/relay-protocol.md

     E3 --> S2([Subscriber 2])
 ```

 In the above diagram, there are two subscribers in different regions, so aggregation using a Via relay is not needed.
-The seattle origin relay establishes peering to the subscriber relay and forwards data.
+The Seattle origin relay establishes peering to the subscriber relay and forwards data.

 ### Typical Topology

 The typical topology is used to support optimized data forwarding with bandwidth and network forwarding efficiency.
-It uses
-hub-and-spoke when it make sense and adds Via(s) when needed.
+It uses hub-and-spoke when it makes sense and adds Via(s) when needed.
 Via relays are a resource that is engaged on-demand or via predefined peering to establish hairpin/aggregation points in an optimized fashion.
 The Via(s) that are used are ones that are not overloaded and have optimal forwarding to the target subscriber edge relays.
 A Via is added upon [selection](#selection-algorithm) of peering to establish the data forwarding.
-Vias can be
-added or removed with zero-loss in data forwarding.
-For example, the data forwarding-plane may start off as
-hub-and-spoke and then transition to use a Via to aggregate e-relays in a region.
+Vias can be added or removed with zero-loss in data forwarding.
+For example, the data forwarding plane may start off as hub-and-spoke and then transition to use a Via to aggregate e-relays in a region.

 ```mermaid
 ---